1.4.4 Provisions, Contingent Liabilities and Contingent Assets

 (i) Market risk: Market risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market prices.
 Market risk includes interest rate risk and foreign currency risk.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return.

 (a) Interest Rate Risk: Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 Any change in the interest rates environment may impact future rates of borrowing.
-The company mitigates this risk by regularly assessing the market scenario, finding appropriate financial instruments, interest rate negotiation with the lenders for ensuring the cost effective method of financing.
+The Company mitigates this risk by regularly assessing the market scenario, finding appropriate financial instruments, interest rate negotiation with the lenders for ensuring the cost effective method of financing.

-(ii) Credit risk: The Company being an Investment Company, credit risk refers to the risk that a counterparty may default on its contractual obligations leading to a financial loss to the Company.
-Credit risk primarily arises from cash equivalents, financial assets measured at amortised cost, financial assets measured at fair value through profit or loss and from financial assets such as loans and other receivables and other balances with banks.
+(ii) Credit risk: The Company being an investment company, credit risk refers to the risk that a counterparty may default on its contractual obligations leading to a financial loss to the Company.
+Credit risk primarily arises from cash equivalents, financial assets measured at amortised cost and financial assets measured at fair value through profit or loss.

-The major investments of the Company is in the group companies which includes investment in subsidiaries companies and in associates.
+Credit risk arises primarily from financial assets such as loans and other receivables and other balances with banks.
+The major investments of the Company is in the group companies which includes investment in subsidiary Companies and associates.
 The Company has also made investments in quoted equity shares and units of mutual funds on the basis of risk and returns of the respective equity shares and mutual fund scheme.

 The Company applies expected credit losses (ECL) model for measurement and recognition of loss allowance on financial assets measured at amortised cost

-(iii) Liquidity Risk: Liquidity risk is the risk, where the Company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
+(iii) Liquidity Risk: Liquidity risk is the risk, where the company will encounter difficulty in meeting the obligations associated with its financial liabilities that are settled by delivering cash or another financial asset.
 The Company's approach to ensure, as far as possible, that it will have sufficient liquidity to meet its liabilities when due.
 The table below summarizes the maturity profile of Company's financial liabilities based on contractual undiscounted payments :-

-38 Capital risk management
+44 Capital risk management

-a) Registration / licence / authorisation, by whatever name called, obtained from other financial sector regulators - RBI Regn.
-No. B-05.07048 dated 08.08.17
+a) Registration/ licence/ authorisation, by whatever name called, obtained from other financial sector regulators - RBI Regn.
+No - B-05.07048 dt.
+08.08.17

-c) if the auditor has expressed any modified opinion(s) or other reservatiion(s) in his audit report or limited review report in respect of the financial results of any previous financial year or quarter which has an impact on the profit or loss of the reportable period, with notes on - NA
+c) if the auditor has expressed any modified opinion(s) or other reservation(s) in his audit report or limited review report in respect of the financial results of any previous financial year or quarter which has an impact on the profit or loss of the reportable period, with notes on - NA

 i) How the modified opinion(s) or other reservations(s) has been resolved; or - NA

-ii) If the same has not been resolved, the reason thereof and the steps which the CIC intends to take in the matter - NA
+ii) If the same has not been resolved, the reason thereof and the steps which the CIC intends to take in the matter. - NA

-42 Disclosure of details as required by RBI/2019-20/88/DOR.NBFC (PD) CC.
-NO. 102/03.10.001/2019-20 dated November 4, 2019 regarding Liquidity risk management framework for non-banking financial Companies and Core Investment Companies as on 31st March, 2024.
+48 Disclosure of details as required by RBI/2019-20/88/DOR.NBFC (PD) CC.
+NO. 102/03.10.001/2019-20 Dated November 04, 2019 regarding Liquidity risk management framework for non-banking financial Companies and Core Investment Companies as on 31st March 2025.

-44 Following are the additional disclosures required as per Schedule III to the Companies Act, 2013 vide Notification dated March 24, 2021;
+50 Following are the additional disclosures required as per Schedule III to the Companies Act, 2013 vide Notification dated March 24, 2021;

 a.
 Details of Benami Property held: